-I guess that is the same as the "Strict" setting, but with custom it feels easier to control with more granularity, and to set exceptions etc.
+I guess that is the same as the "Strict" setting, but with custom it feels easier to control with more granularity, and to set exceptions, etc.

-The search engine I'm actually using for internet searches, via YubNub, is indeed DuckDuckGo, as it cares about your privacy.
+The search engine I'm using for internet searches, via YubNub, is DuckDuckGo, as it cares about your privacy.
 Protecting your privacy is even the unique selling point for DuckDuckGo, who will not track you or your search history in any way what so ever.

 For the next thing on the list you need to open up a new tab in your (Firefox) browser, and type "about:config".
 It will ask you if you are totally sure.
 You (hopefully) are so you say yes.
-You will see a long list of configuration settings.
+You will see a lengthy list of configuration settings.

 In the search bar at the top, type in "media.peerconnection.enabled".
 It will filter down that list to only show you one line of text.
 If the "value" says "true", double click on it and it will say "false" instead.
 You can test this setting over here: www.perfect-privacy.com/en/tests/webrtc-leaktest to see if you've enabled it correctly.
-Basically it should not detect your IP-address under that test.
+Basically, it should not detect your IP-address under that test.

 Firefox has an add-on called "Facebook Container", which you wish to install.
 This add-on does a great job in ensuring Facebook can't track you on various sites as you go about shopping, browsing or doing things that you normally don't associate with Facebook, but where those little "log-in with Facebook" or "share to Facebook" buttons are.
 As soon as this add-on detects links going to Facebook from a site, it will put that link behind "bars" and disable it.
-You can, if you wish, enable it to function normally, but if you don't, Facebook will not get notified of you even being on that particular site.
+You can, if you wish, enable it to function normally, but if you don't, Facebook will not get notified of you even being on that site.
 This add-on is created by Mozilla, the creators of Firefox.

 After that you wish to install the following add-ons too: